deepayogesh/Election_Analysis/README.md

 	candidates nameC 	Votes   %votes

-##Election Audit Summary
+## Election Audit Summary
-	###Script can be modified to find out the lowest county voter turnout.
+	-- Script can be modified to find out the lowest county voter turnout.
-	###As script reads data from a file and writes results into a text file it can be used for election data from different states.
+	-- As script reads data from a file and writes results into a text file it can be used for election data from different states.